AndrewwSSS/Blog/README.md

 # Blog API

 This is a simple API built for managing blog posts and comments, featuring automatic moderation and responses using AI.
-The API supports user registration, post creation, comment moderation, and analytics.
+The API supports user registration, CRUD operations with post, comment moderation, and analytics.

 ## Features
 - **User Management**: Register new users and log in with jwt tokens authentication.
-- **Post and Comment Management**: Create posts and comments.
+- **Post and Comment Management**: Create, update, delete posts and comments.
 - **Moderation**: Automatic moderation of posts and comments.
 - **Automatic Responses**: The system provides AI-generated replies to comments with configurable delays.
 - **Analytics**: View statistics on comment creation and blocked comments.